Olympic weightlifting: Bumper plates

 The weight plates, typically referred to as "bumper plates" because of their rubber coated design, weigh between 10 kg and 25 kg in 5 kg increments.
 The bumper plates are coated with rubber to allow the weights to be dropped from various heights—either after a successful lift or during an unsuccessful one.
 Olympic bumper plates conform to international standards for coloring.
 That is, 10 kg is green, 15 kg is yellow, 20 kg is blue, and 25 kg is red.

 Competition iron plates

 In addition to the rubber bumpers, smaller competition iron plates can be used to add weight in small increments to the bar.
 The color designations for these iron plates are as follows: 1 kg is green, 1.5 kg is yellow, 2 kg is blue, 2.5 kg is red, 5 kg and 0.5 kg are white.
 It is useful to note the color assignment of these iron plates is consistent with the heavier bumper plates (i.e. 1 kg and 10 kg are green, 1.5 kg and 15 kg are yellow, etc.).

 Collars

-Weight plates are secured to the bar using collars on each sleeve that weigh exactly 2.5 kg each.
+Weight plates are secured to the bar using collars on each side that weigh exactly 2.5 kg each.